 In 2022, the company prospectively adopted the Financial Accounting Standards Board's standard, Government Assistance (Topic 832).
 The standard requires the annual disclosure of certain types of government assistance not otherwise covered by authoritative accounting guidance.
-The company receives allowances from governments in the form of emission credits as a result of performing better than facility level expectations for emission targets and records these at a nominal amount in the Consolidated balance sheet.
-During 2022 and 2023, government assistance was immaterial to the company's financial results.
+The company receives allowances from governments in the form of emission credits as a result of performing better than facility level expectations for emission targets and records these at a nominal amount, generally in "Inventories of crude oil and products" on the Consolidated balance sheet.
+During 2023 and 2024, government assistance was immaterial to the company's financial results.

-12. Financing and additional notes and loans payable information
+Note 12.
+Financing and additional notes and loans payable information

-millions of Canadian dollars 2023 2022 2021
+millions of Canadian dollars 2024 2023 2022

-Debt-related interest (a) 203 111 63
+Debt-related interest (a) 192 203 111

-Capitalized interest (141) (57) (24)
+Capitalized interest (155) (141) (57)

-Net interest expense 62 54 39
+Net interest expense 37 62 54

-Other interest 7 6 15
+Other interest 4 7 6

-Total financing (b) 69 60 54
+Total financing 41 69 60